seobryn/bible-generator/docs/Architecture.md

 ## Architecture Document

-The idea of this document is to agree a standard for the JSON files that builts the bible entirely, maybe in the future we can extend the generator fo other bible versions and make growth the content to more people and languages 😃.
+The idea of this document is to agree a standard for the JSON files that builts the bible entirely, maybe in the future we can extend the generator for other bible versions and make growth the content to more people and languages 😃.

 ## Folder Struture